mattwaite/MathForBeginningReporters/math_and_data_for_beginning_reporting.md

 ##### How to turn a median into a story

-In 2004, at the dawn of what would become a disasterous real-estate bubble, I was working at a newspaper in Florida, which was one of the key states in the whole mess.
+In 2004, at the dawn of what would become a economy-killing real estate bubble, I was working at a newspaper in Florida, which was one of the key states in the whole mess.
 But at the time, people were just astonished at how fast homes were selling and for how much.
 So I set out to quantify it.
 And what we found was that neighborhood after neighborhood, street by street, the entire area was being transformed by skyrocketing home prices.
 The entire story was built on medians.
 I used geographic information systems -- maps -- to calculate the median sale prices of a home in a neighborhood in a given year and then I calculated the same median home price in the current year, and did a percent change calculation.
-[The project is still online](http://www.sptimes.com/2004/webspecials04/homeprices/).

 ## Percentages of a whole